goschtl/zope/grokapps/LoginDemo/README.txt

 Main features
 -------------

-* top bar displays user data and login status
+- top bar displays user data and login status

-* links in top bar change according to login status
+- links in top bar change according to login status

-* user can create own account
+- user can create own account

-* a list of created accounts can be seen in the member listing page
+- a list of created accounts can be seen in the member listing page

-* member listing page is protected by permission, requiring user log in
+- member listing page is protected by permission, requiring user log in

-* good functional test coverage (see text files in src/logindemo/ftests)
+- good functional test coverage (see text files in src/logindemo/ftests)

 Todo
 ----

-* allow user to change password
+- allow user to change password

-* store user e-mail in principal annotation (currently it's discarded)
+- store user e-mail in principal annotation (currently it's discarded)

-* password reset for users with a valid e-mail
+- password reset for users with a valid e-mail

+- allow manager to delete user accounts through the member listing